aiforged/docs/docs/services/extract-and-verify/index.md

 Extract & Verify services in AIForged leverage advanced AI and machine learning models to automatically extract key fields, tables, and structured data from a wide range of document types—including invoices, receipts, identity documents, and forms.
 These services are designed not only to extract information, but also to verify, validate, and standardize data as part of your document processing pipeline.

-{% hint style="info" %}
+!!! info
     Extract & Verify engines support both automated and human-in-the-loop verification to ensure the highest levels of data quality and compliance.
-{% endhint %}

 The following are the **most capable and up-to-date Extract & Verify service types** available in AIForged.